chrisbpawsey/hpc-intro/_episodes/050-modules.md

 these use similar syntax and the concepts are the same so learning to use one will allow you to use whichever is installed on the system you are using.
 In both implementations the `module` command is used to interact with environment modules.
-An additional subcommand is usually added to the command to specify what you want.
+An additional subcommand is usually added to the command to specify what you want to do.
 For a list of subcommnands you can use `module -h` or `module help`.
-As for all commands you can access the full help on the *man* pages with `man module`.
+As for all commands, you can access the full help on the *man* pages with `man module`.

 On login you may start out with a default set of modules loaded or you may start out